"Pride goes before destruction, and a haughty spirit before a fall."

 Living with the Hustler Shadow

-He can be confident without being arrogant.
+In maturity, the Hustler can be confident without being arrogant.
 Decisive without being dominating.
 Leading without being manipulative.
+The difference lies in whether his power serves himself or the people around him.